-As is always the case, students, alumni, and guests are expected to abide by the Honor Code as well as Connecticut and federal laws.
+As is always the case, students are expected to abide by the Honor Code as well as Connecticut and federal laws.

 - Documented violations will be referred to the conduct process.